jbrown3859/RoadTrip-Journal-MD/journal.md

 - We were able to charge all devices at the rec room and I was able to finish housing for good and find a roommate.

 - Dinner was chicken stir fry which actually turned out pretty well.

+## Day 17
+#### Tripometer: 4469.9 miles (+289.6)
+- Left the rv park today on good time to meander to Telluride.
+- Got ice at a Safeway, as well as a good amount of car food which we consume most of today.

+- Ate lunch in Gunnison at a park which had a full on bouldering boulder.

+- Got into Telluride around 3, had fun trying to park, and walked around the small town.
+The bike park had a grand openning a week or two ago so the town was full of nice Yetis and Treks.
+We walked around the mountaineering shops and looked at the gear that our local shops dont carry.
+- Found a spot to camp up a road just outside of the town.
+Kinda sketch, just a grass turnout next to the Telluride Water Treament Facility.
+I dont have service and there are a couple of other vehicles and tents next to us.
+- Made breakfast scram again for dinner but with bacon this time.

+- Changing our plans for the last few days.
+Instead of staying nearby in Silverton tomorrow, we will drive through, get breakfast at a diner on the way, and camp in Monument Valley.
+This gives us the opportunity to, the next day, drive to and stay at the North Rim of the Grand Canyon.
+Not only is this cooler, but it gets us a little closer to home for the last  drive.